MasterChief-kun/Arch-Install-Script/README.md

 # Arch-Install-Script
 A simple script which automates arch-installation.

-Usage:
+# Usage:
 1. Clone this repository.
-2. Execute Arch.sh
+2. Execute Arch.sh or Arch(DUALBOOT).sh, depending on whether you want to install this with or without another OS.
-3. Follow the instructions.
+3. Follow the instructions given by the script.